 Mary and Eric Toensmeir were among the original Co-Founders of Terra Genesis International.

-In 2016 Mary brought together a coalition of female change makers and permaculture center’s from around the world to create “Regenerative Farms” -an effort focused on reversing climate change by building support for the best grassroots climate solutions that also empower women and indigenous communities.
-She is fueled by a deep personal understanding of how climate change is impacting women differently than men, and few resources are reaching those who are most vulnerable.
+In 2016 Mary brought together a coalition of female change makers and permaculture center’s from around the world to create “Regenerative Farms” -an effort focused on scaling solutions for reversing climate change by building support for the best grassroots efforts that prioritize empowering women and indigenous communities.
+She is fueled by a deep personal understanding of how climate change is impacting women and indigenous communities disproportionately, and an awareness that very few resources are reaching those who are most vulnerable and best positioned to take action and provide the leadership needed to turn things around in time.

 She brings together others who share her passion to end gender oppression and all discrimination.
 By bringing together award winning innovators, linking them with communities in need, and introducing them to financiers, we can accelerate the shifts needed to sequester carbon, improve food and nutrition security, and end the downward spiral of dire poverty that affects women so disproportionately around the world.